-Before the water-vapour filter can be span calibrated, it has to be zero-point calibrated, that is, a concentration offset factor for the
+Before the water-vapour filter can be span calibrated, it has to be zero-point calibrated, that is, a concentration offset factor for the water-vapour filter must be stored in the Monitor's calibration data block.

 During span calibration of the water-vapour filter it is necessary to attach a supply of zero-gas containing a known concentration of water vapour to the Monitor.
-As explained in the Humidity-interference Calibration (Section 12.7.2) it is important to use water-vapour whose concentration is below the saturated vapour pressure of water-vapour at the temperature of the room where calibration is to be performed, otherwise water-vapour will condense out in the analysis cell and damage it.
+As explained in the Humidityinterference Calibration (Section 12.7.2) it is important to use watervapour whose concentration is below the saturated vapour pressure of water-vapour at the temperature of the room where calibration is to be performed, otherwise water-vapour will condense out in the analysis cell and damage it.